Keith Jones (broadcaster)

-Keith Jones is a thirteen-time Emmy Award and four-time Edward R. Murrow Award winning News Anchor, Host, and Reporter for WCAU in Philadelphia, Pennsylvania since July 2012.
-He anchors NBC10 News Today, which airs Monday through Friday from 4 to 7am, and co-hosts The Lineup on Apple TV and Roku.
+Keith Jones is a sixteen-time Emmy Award and five-time Edward R. Murrow Award winning News Anchor, Host, and Reporter for WCAU in Philadelphia, Pennsylvania since July 2012.
+He anchors NBC10 News Today, which airs Monday through Friday from 5 to 7am, and co-hosts The Lineup on Apple TV and Roku.
 He also files reports for NBC News.

 Early life

 Jones grew up in the New Egypt section of Plumsted Township, New Jersey and is one of three boys.
 While attending New Egypt High School, Jones was captain of the basketball team and performed the lead in the school musical all four years.
 He earned a bachelor's degree in Communications and minors in Journalism and Philosophy from Villanova University.
 For three years as an undergraduate, Keith traveled the country with the Villanova Wildcats men's basketball team as a student manager and practice player.
 Head Coach Jay Wright (basketball), speaking to Jones, once said, "You were a good enough player that we used you in practice, so you were kind of like half player, half manager...
 You had good length, you had hops."

 Jones was with the Villanova Men's Basketball team on a flight that made an emergency landing in Providence, Rhode Island in 2005.
 Jay Wright said the flight attendant started crying before announcing they would make an emergency "crash" landing.
 Wright said, "I think she was supposed to say water landing because she said that the second time.
 She actually said crash landing."
 Jones and Wright said they thought they were going to die.
 Former Villanova basketball player Randy Foye, who was also on the flight, said, "Just imagine you're riding on a roller coaster, and at the end of the track is a gap, and you know you're going to go off that gap...
 I can't even explain how scared I was."
 Allan Ray, a junior guard, said the only sound in the cabin was of people crying.
 Wright said, "We all came from that thinking we've got a second chance in life -- and I don't mean to be dramatic."
 According to the New York Times, the pilot somehow swung the airplane back to the airport and landed safely on an icy runway lined with emergency vehicles.
 According to ESPN, the cause was apparently an instrument failure that affected the plane's ability to climb.

 Jones has said that his basketball responsibilities caused him to miss half his classes every year.
 During his junior year, his roommate was NBA All-Star Kyle Lowry.
 He also worked as an intern in the Sports Department at WCAU in Philadelphia.